-STATUTORY CORPORATIONS Names of the beneficiaries, trustees, settlor, protector, if any and authors of the trust The address of the registered office of the trust List of trustees and documents as specified in Section 16, for those discharging the role as trustee and authorised to transact on behalf of the trust.
+/ PF Commissioner (in case of PF Trust) PAN card in the name of the Trust Certified copy of the Resolution to open/maintain the Bank account signed by the chairperson/secretary/ 2 authorised signatories Names of the beneficiaries, trustees, settlor, protector, if any and authors of the trust The address of the registered office of the trust List of trustees and documents as specified in Section 16, for those discharging the role as trustee and authorised to transact on behalf of the trust.
 Beneficial owner Declaration.
-KYC documents of all signatories Entity proof and Address proof of the Entity.
+KYC documents of all signatories STATUTORY CORPORATIONS Entity proof and Address proof of the Entity.
 Resolution for account opening: A request letter with the entity seal / letter head of the entity shall suffice.
 Entity proof like Govt.
-Notification, Letter from the ministry acknowledging the constitution of the entity, etc. or any other document to establish the legal existence of enity Document showing name of the person authorised to act on behalf of entity.
-PAN Card to be taken if applicable for the entity.
+Notification, Letter from the ministry acknowledging the constitution of the entity, etc. PAN Card to be taken if applicable for the entity.
+Beneficial owner Declaration.
 KYC documents of all signatories SOLE PROPRIETOR Apart from customer identification procedure as applicable to the proprietor any two of the following documents in the name of the proprietary concern would suffice : Registration certificate including Udyam Registration Certificate (URC) issued by the Government.
-Certificate/licence issued by the Municipal authorities under Shop &amp; Establishment Act, Sales and Income tax returns CST/VAT/GST certificate Certificate/registration document issued by Sales Tax/Service Tax/Professional Tax authorities Licence/certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute.
-The complete Income Tax return (not just the acknowledgement) in the name of the Sole Proprietor where the firm's income is reflected, duly authenticated/ acknowledged by the Income Tax authorities.
+Certificate/licence issued by the Municipal authorities under Shops & Establishment Act, Sales and Income tax returns CST/VAT/GST certificate Certificate/registration document issued by Sales Tax/Service Tax/Professional Tax authorities Licence/certificate of practice issued in the name of the proprietary concern by any professional body incorporated under a statute.
+The complete Income Tax return (not just the acknowledgement) in the name of the Sole Proprietor where the firm's income is reflected, duly authenticated/ acknowledged by the Income Tax authorities/Chartered Accountant.
 KYC documents of Proprietor.
 PAN Card of Propritor.
 Though the default rule is that any two documents mentioned in (1) above should be provided as activity proof by a Proprietary concern, in cases where the branches are satisfied that it is not possible to furnish two such documents, they would have the discretion to accept only one of those documents as activity proof.
 In such cases, the branches, however would have to undertake contact point verification, collect such information as would be required to establish the existence of such firm, confirm clarify and satisfy themselves that the business activity has been verified from the address of the proprietary concern.